-The Newport Family & Child Opportunity Zone (NFCOZ) was founded over twenty-three years ago as part of a Rhode Island statewide initiative to develop Child Opportunity Zones (COZ) across the state to support children's success in school.
+The Newport Family & Child Opportunity Zone (NFCOZ) was founded over twenty-six years ago as part of a Rhode Island statewide initiative to develop Child Opportunity Zones (COZ) across the state to support children's success in school.
 There are ten COZ Family Centers across the state, each with the same guiding principles, yet flexible to respond to the unique needs of each community.

 COZ Family Centers follow the national community schools model, creating partnerships among families, schools, and the community to coordinate comprehensive academic, social, and health services for students, students’ family members, and community members that will result in improved educational outcomes for children.
 COZs increase parent participation in their child’s school and education.
 Research shows that increased parental involvement is an indicator of future school success.

 The vision of the NFCOZ is that every child and family served shall have seamless and comprehensive supports available to them in order to succeed academically, socially, and emotionally.
 Children will be engaged, happy, and secure and will actively contribute to their changing communities in positive and innovate ways.
-Our mission, in partnership with schools, families, and the community is to support children and their families in school and community settings in partnership with Newport Public Schools, partnership school districts, parents, and the community.
+Our mission, in partnership with schools, families, and the community is to support children and their families to thrive through the delivery of comprehensive and integrated education, health, and social services.

 Services offered by the NFCOZ are available for all children from birth to grade four and their families residing in Newport, Rhode Island and birth to grade eight in Middletown.
 Programs focus on children’s learning, physical and mental health, and parent support and education.
 Experienced youth development staff work with children to develop social and emotional competencies and develop resiliency.
 This work is important for youth to build protective factors and improve engagement with schools.
 Engaged youth are more likely to have better attendance at school, engage in healthy behavior, and set goals for the future.